 Inspection and Reliability Study of Voids in First-Level Interconnects for Flip Chip Packages

-The aim of iNEMI’s ongoing 1st Level Interconnect Void Characterization project is to study the effect of voiding in first-level micro-bumps on the joint reliability and develop guidelines regarding what type of voiding may be acceptable in certain applications.
+The aim of iNEMI's ongoing 1st Level Interconnect Void Characterization project is to study the effect of voiding in first-level micro-bumps on the joint reliability and develop guidelines regarding what type of voiding may be acceptable in certain applications.
 Presently, there are no industry guidelines or standards that address how voiding affects joint reliability or specifies an acceptable level of voiding.
 This project has two distinct phases.
-The first phase includes an evaluation of the capabilities of existing X-ray equipment to identify and quantify micro voids, as well as development of a process for assembling test vehicles for testing.
+The first phase includes an evaluation of the capabilities of existing X-ray equipment to identify and quantify micro voids, as well as developing a process for assembling test vehicles for testing.
 The second phase will study the impact of such voids on electrical and mechanical reliability of the joints.
 This article reports on the first phase and presents a summary of how the assembly process for suitable test vehicles with relevant voiding was developed and how the test vehicles were inspected.

 Two different test packages were built for the assessment of different aspects of reliability.
 Figure 1 shows the two test packages with their respective bump layout.
 One will be used for electromigration testing and the other for thermal cycle and thermal shock testing.
 The detailed geometric dimensions for the two test packages are listed in Table 1. #SAC305 was chosen as the solder alloy for the first-level interconnects.
 Known key factors that can affect void formation in solder joints, such as the type of solder paste, flux, and reflow profile, were taken into consideration when developing the process recipes.
-To characterize interconnect voids, different materials and process setups were assessed with the intention of defining two distinct process recipes — one generating very little to no voiding and another that generates many voids.
+To characterize interconnect voids, different materials and process setups were assessed with the intention of defining two distinct process recipes — one generating very little to no voiding and another that generates a lot of voids.
 Various process steps were assessed when building the test samples.
 Both solder balls and solder pastes were used as methods of depositing solder for the joints.
 Table 2 shows the experimental matrix for optimizing the assembly processes for the test packages.

 Figure 1.
 Test package A for electromigration test and test package B for thermal cycle and thermal shock tests.